Kenwhite23/Python-coding-challenge/SOLUTION.md

 We Send the utf-8 encoded GET payload and Then decode the Websites Response, and save the Resulting String to the global variable Data.

-At this point a Second function runs that Filters the Data to pull the Necessary information required.
-We then Print the necessary information to the user.
+We then take the data and run it through function contenttype to filter out and print to user the content type

+This then repeats but with function responsecode to filter out and print to the user the response code

+following